 One of the major rewards of homeschooling involves an absolute sense of freedom when it comes to our children and their educations.
 Of course, we have to follow the guidelines set forth by our respective state laws, such as what types of subjects our kids must study and how many days our school must be in session, but beyond that, we get to choose how they study those subjects and when our schooling takes place.
-Many of us, I dare say most of us, grew up in the traditional public-school system that begins in late August and ends in May.
-This “traditional” calendar came about when our society was mostly agrarian and was a great way for the families to have their children at home to help with the harvesting needs of that lifestyle.
+Many of us, I dare say most of us, grew up in the traditional public school system that begins in late August and ends in May.
+This “traditional” calendar came about when our society was mostly agrarian and was a great way for families to have their children at home to help with the harvesting needs of that lifestyle.
 It has become ingrained in us so deeply that many a new homeschooling mom would never dream that it doesn’t have to be that way!

 Indeed, there are no strict guidelines on your academic calendar – save for the number of days your school year must contain and – in many states – the number of hours per day.
 You are absolutely free to create your academic calendar around your family’s needs and today we are going to explore just a few ways some seasoned mamas like to set up their school year.
 Ultimately, the choice is absolutely yours and what works this year may not be the best fit next year.
 The beauty is in the freedom!